 - Rule 10: Be forgiving of other people’s mistakes.

 VirtualSC PD’s facilitators work on a part-time basis; they all hold other professional jobs working in the field of education.
 They will have their work hours posted within your Moodle course.
-You are welcome to call facilitators during their posted work hours, or leave voice mail if you cannot reach them.
+You are welcome to call facilitators during their posted work hours, or leave a voicemail if you cannot reach them.
 Facilitators will return your calls as soon as they can, and will respond within 24 hours of the initial contact Monday through Friday.
 If you contact your facilitator on Friday, Saturday, or Sunday, you should receive a response the following Monday.
 When you leave a voice mail, leave a detailed message including, at a minimum, the items below:

 - First and last name